-Hagens Berman's IP practice is the best option for non-practicing entities, small companies and individual inventors with infringement claims.
+Hagens Berman's IP practice is the best option for individual inventors, small companies and non-practicing entities with infringement claims.
 Here's why:

-We offer contingency fee arrangements that give us the incentive to produce results for our clients.
-Under these fee arrangements, we do not collect fees unless we win a monetary recovery in the form of a verdict or settlement.
+We offer contingent fee arrangements that give us the incentive to produce results for our clients.
+Under these fee arrangements, we do not collect fees unless we win a monetary recovery in the form of a verdict or settlement of your case.

 SOLELY FOCUSED ON PLAINTIFFS